tasheen-zaidi/tasheen-zaidi/Readme.md

 # Hello, I'm Tasheen Zaidi👋

 I'm a passionate full stack web developer with expertise in building robust web applications and dynamic user experiences.
-My journey in programming began with [mention any interesting background or journey].
+My journey in programming began with a passion project and I have now transitioned into a full time Freelancer after gathering experience from multiple companies and projects.

 ## 🔧 Technologies & Tools